KeshavDuttG/MyWork/README.md

 ## Work Experience
 ### KPMG, New Delhi, India
 **Executive – Audit - Data Analytics COE (Centre of Excellence) Apr 2023 – July 2023**
-• Automated sub-ledger processes using Alteryx Designer increasing overall efficiency and accuracy by 80 percent.
+- Automated sub-ledger processes using Alteryx Designer increasing overall efficiency and accuracy by 80 percent.
-• Trained employees on Alteryx automated sub-ledger process of depreciation analytics, emphasizing time-saving benefits by 60 percent on data.
+- Trained employees on Alteryx automated sub-ledger process of depreciation analytics, emphasizing time-saving by 60 percent.
-• Reviewed and gave insights to analysts from the Alteryx team.
+- Reviewed and gave insights to analysts on outputs of Alteryx Procedures.

 **Audit Analyst - Data Analytics COE (Centre of Excellence) Aug 2021 – Mar 2023**
 • Performed Journal Entry Testing using the KPMG CLARA dashboard and Alteryx workflows enhancing efficiency by 70 percent.